xenia-project/xenia/docs/cpu.md

 are 64-bit as well, but 32-bit instructions will run in 32-bit mode.
 The CPU is largely similar to the PPC part in the PS3, so Cell documents often line up for the core instructions.
-The 360 adds some additional AltiVec instructions, though,which are only documented in a few places (like the gcc source code, etc).
+The 360 adds some additional AltiVec instructions, though, which are only documented in a few places (like the gcc source code, etc).

 * [Free60 Info](http://www.free60.org/Xenon_\(CPU\))
 * [Power ISA docs](https://www.power.org/wp-content/uploads/2012/07/PowerISA_V2.06B_V2_PUBLIC.pdf) (aka 'PowerISA')